Sivanwol/demo-ecom-server/docs/media-todos.md

 - [ ] register files on db
 - [ ] return db files register to client

+#### Create Folder workflow logic overall
+- [ ]  check if user have the correct permissions to do this action
+- [ ]  check if sub path existed and register
+- [ ]  create folder & create record
+- [ ]  return record

 #### Delete Folder workflow logic overall
 - [ ] check if user have the correct permissions to do this action
 - [ ] Locate all relevant file both on sub path and the dest folder